 Students are expected to complete two days of compulsory fieldwork at GCSE.
 Currently these trips run to Leeds (Brewery Wharf, Granary Wharf, The Calls and Leeds Dock) and also York riverside.

 At Key Stage 5, we follow the Edexcel specification for A Level Geography.
 The course is extremely popular and prepares students for future employment and higher education.
-Students partake in four days of compulsory fieldwork as part of the course - a two day residential field trip to Scarborough and two days in Leeds.
-The four days of fieldwork prepares the students for completion of their Independent Investigation.
+There are four days of compulsory fieldwork - a two day residential field trip to Scarborough and two days in Leeds – which prepares the students for completion of their Independent Investigation.